 7. Guinea pigs can miscarry their babies in some stressful situations or cases of poor mother/foetal health.
 In this instance, it is not uncommon for the mum to eat all/part of the foetus.
 This is a controversial topic in the guinea pig world with many denying it happens, but I have witnessed it first hand.
 Quite a few times.
 It is gruesome, but also an evolutionary behaviour, and occurs for similar reasons to the eating of the placenta after normal delivery.
 The guinea pig is trying to keep the area as clean and odour-free as possible so as not to alert predators that she has just given birth.
 It also helps her to regain lost energy from the pregnancy/birth.

 8. Guinea pigs can also accidentally injure their young when giving birth.
 If the baby gets stuck they use their teeth to help pull it out.
 If they panic or grab an ear/limb/body, they can seriously harm their baby.
-It is always worth while being present for a birth if possible.
+It is always worth trying to be present for a birth if possible.
 I've witnesed torn ears, damaged toes, and the worst case was a serious umbilical hernia that resulted in the death of the pup at only hours old despite bandaging and pressure treatment.
-For physical damage to pups there is not a lot you can do besides cleaning the wound/s.
+For physical damage to pups there is not a lot you can do besides cleaning the wound/s and getting the pup to a vet.
 Lost body parts will not grow back.

 9. Many perfectly healthy babies can die because a mother is inexperienced or distracted when cleaning her babies following delivery, and doesn't remove the sack membrane from the baby's face quickly enough.
 If you are present for a birth, and the mother hasn't made an attempt to break the sack then you will need to intervene.
 Give her space to do it herself first, but if you feel it has been too long, or she has chosen to continue to clean an older baby - gently pick the new baby up, break the membrane with your finger nail or rub it away with a clean towel.
 Pay attention to the face/nose.
 Gently rub the little body to help encourage the first breath.
 Once the baby is breathing, return it to it's mother so she can finish cleaning it and recognise it as one of her litter.